Adam & Paul: Reception

 Adam & Paul received positive reviews from The Telegraph, The Times, and other UK publications.

+Esther McCarthy of the Irish Examiner says that it is one of the Ireland's most-loved films and that it is an acclaimed ground-breaking "gamechanger".
+The Irish Independent considers the film a "cult movie", and a bittersweet "Irish film classic".
+In a 2023 poll from the Irish Independent, it was voted the overall second best Irish film.

 Time Out gave the film 5/5, calling it "Mordantly funny and unexpectedly poignant".

-Peter Bradshaw of The Guardian gave the film 3 out of 5 stars.
+In 2005, Peter Bradshaw of The Guardian gave the film 3 out of 5 stars.
+He considers the film to be uncompromisingly bleak, though worthwhile to watch and very funny.
+Bradshaw called the film's ending a "an unflinchingly grim dismissal of any sentimental triumph of the human spirit".

 Leslie Felperin of the Radio Times gives the film 3 out of 5, calling it a "downbeat comedy or slapstick tragedy, depending on which way you look at it".

 Total Film gives the film a score of 2 out of 5, describing the film as grim and saying only masochists need apply.

 Critical analysis

-Many critics have pointed out the similarities between Adam & Paul and Samuel Beckett's Waiting for Godot.
+Critics have pointed out the similarities between Adam & Paul and Samuel Beckett's Waiting for Godot.
 Barry Monahan suggests that this is particularly evident in their interactions with the Bulgarian man.
 He further contends that though exterior spaces are framed as an unheimlich "inversion of the homely", interior spaces are even more inhospitable, framing Adam and Paul as outcasts in their society.

+Release

+Adam & Paul was first publicly screened at the Galway Film Fleadh in 2004.

+On June 16 2024, for the films 20 year anniversary, it was screened at the Irish Film Institute as part of the Bloomsday Film Festival.